AI ETHICS Insights

 So, there they all are – all ten, as they stand right now.

-Expect them to grow and shift over time, but the goal behind these is to start the process of building a strong foundation for safe, ethical and responsible AI use in business.
 This is just a general guide and is my own interpretation of the Australian AI Guardrails.
 It doesn’t take into account your specific business circumstances or requirements.
 For more specific information, visit the Australian Government’s website here.
-Let's discuss your AI Ethics needs with Melotti AI

 At Melotti AI, we champion responsible AI use in Australian Businesses.
 Engaging with us is not only straightforward, but a smart investment in your organisation’s future.